GDQuest/website/content/news/2019/01/godot-course-kickstater/index.md

 categories = ["news"]
 date = 2019-01-17T08:06:10+09:00
 description = "We are on Kickstarter again to create new Free and premium tutorials for Godot!
 We're going to create a great course and contribute to the official docs.
-But for that, we need your help." tags = ["gdquest", "kickstarter", "godot kickstarter", "godot course", "gdquest kickstarter", "crowdfunding", "game creation", "godot 2d game", "godot 3d game", "gamedev", "open source", "free software"] title = "Kickstarter: learn 2d and 3d game creation with Godot"
+But for that, we need your help." keywords = ["gdquest", "kickstarter", "godot kickstarter", "godot course", "gdquest kickstarter", "crowdfunding", "game creation", "godot 2d game", "godot 3d game", "gamedev", "open source", "free software"] title = "Kickstarter: learn 2d and 3d game creation with Godot"

 [[resources]]